MicrosoftDocs/visualstudio-docs/docs/debugger/using-dump-files.md

 - The *.exe* file the dump was created for, and other binaries (DLLs, etc.) that the dump process used.
 - Symbol (*.pdb*) files for the *.exe* and other binaries.
 - The *.exe* and *.pdb* files that exactly match the version and build of the files at dump creation.
 - Source files for the relevant modules.
-You use the disassembly of the modules if you can't find the source files.
+You can use the disassembly of the modules if you can't find the source files.

 If the dump has heap data, Visual Studio can cope with missing binaries for some modules, but it must have binaries for enough modules to generate valid call stacks.